jdepool/CASHEA-APP/replit.md

         - **NO DEPOSITADO** (orange badge): Order status is DONE but there is no payment received (no fecha de pago)
     - **STATUS Sorting**: Click STATUS column header to sort by: No status → ADELANTADO → A TIEMPO → ATRASADO → OTRO ALIADO → NO DEPOSITADO
 - **Payment Records View (`PAGO DE CUOTAS`)**: Allows uploading and viewing payment transactions with flexible columns, auto-detection/formatting of currencies, and a dashboard.
 Highlights partial payments and supports multi-installment payments.
+- **Bank Statements View (`BANCO`)**: Displays bank statement data with flexible schema, complete replacement on upload, column sorting, and Excel export:
+    - **File Upload**: Upload bank statement Excel files from the CARGAR DATOS tab
+    - **Flexible Column Detection**: Automatically parses all columns from the Excel file
+    - **Numeric Formatting**: Automatically formats Debe, Haber, and Saldo columns as currency values
+    - **Master Filter Support**: Applies master date range and order filters to bank statement data
+    - **Date Filtering**: Filters by Fecha column when master date filters are applied
+    - **Search Functionality**: Master order filter searches across all text fields in the bank statement
+    - **Column Sorting**: Click any column header to sort in ascending, descending, or no order
+    - **Excel Export**: Export filtered bank statement data to Excel format
+    - **Complete Replacement**: Each new upload replaces all existing bank statement data
 - **Cuotas View (`CUOTAS`)**: Displays all installments vertically with collapsible filters (date range, order, status) and period-based dashboard metrics:
     - **Filter State Persistence**: All filter state managed in Home.tsx parent component, persists when switching between tabs
     - **Collapsible Filters**: Date range (Desde/Hasta), order number text filter, and status dropdown (Todas, Done, Pendiente, Vencido)